spacenectar/builda/README.md

 ![Codacy grade](https://img.shields.io/codacy/grade/2d431f518682497fb27036f95ec38599?style=for-the-badge)
 [![Patreon](https://img.shields.io/badge/Patreon-Support-brightgreen?style=for-the-badge&logo=patreon)](https://www.patreon.com/builda?style=for-the-badge)

+> **NOTE:** This readme file is a mess as it is a work in progress.
+> Please bear with me, I will clean it up soon.

 ## What's this

 Builda is a simple command-line tool to make building project elements fast and easy.